 1926 In a tribute to Henry Flagler’s vision, The Flagler heirs build the current Breakers in a record 11½ months at a cost of $7 million.
 The hotel opens its doors on December 29, 1926, just in time for the start of season.
 Inspired by the Italian Renaissance, the exterior design is similar to Flagler’s Ponce de Leon hotel masterpiece, located in St. Augustine, Florida.
 The resort’s interior boasts both gilded and hand-painted ceilings by Florentine artists, Venetian chandeliers and paintings of great Renaissance rulers.
 Today, The Breakers is recognized as one of the most splendid architectural and artistic achievements of its era.

-1928 As The Breakers increases in popularity, and seating guests comfortably at dinner becomes a problem, the heirs add The Circle, one of the most picturesque dining rooms in the world.
+1928 As The Breakers rises in popularity, and demand for dinner increases, the heirs add The Circle - one of the most picturesque dining rooms in the world.

 1930 The Royal Poinciana is gradually torn down (1930 - 1935) as The Breakers has become the primary resort in town.